***Students, shame on you for using this translation to cheat on an exam!

 I am removing the contents of this post.***

-Just like English speakers use the term "boyfriend" and "girlfriend" to describe romantic relationships between adults, the Romans used the term pueri [boys] and puellae [girls] for their romantic partners.
-Although the literal meaning for these terms is "young children," most textual evidence supports that the Romans used these terms to refer to adult partners old enough to engage in sexual activity (e.g., cum puero ut bello bella puella cubet, Catullus 78.4; vir reliquis, uni sit puer mihi, Martial Epig.
+When reading Latin love poetry, remember that puella means "girlfriend" and not "girl," and puer means "boyfriend" and not "boy."
+Textual evidence supports that the Romans used these terms to refer to adult partners old enough to engage in sexual activity (e.g., cum puero ut bello bella puella cubet, Catullus 78.4; vir reliquis, uni sit puer mihi, Martial Epig.
 IV.42.14).
-The use of these terms, particularly puer, usually implies that the object of the lover's desire was still in their youthful bloom.